AdamMc331/EspressoPatronum/presentation/EspressoPatronum.md

 ![inline](images/sample_recording.gif)

 ^ To demonstrate how the robot pattern saves us time, we'll consider automating this registration form.
 It has a registration fragment, which is then replaced by a UserProfile fragment.
 I also think it's best to explain the robot pattern by first demonstrating the problem it solves.
+Let's consider a couple tests you might write for this.

 ---